Were we led all that way for

 We had evidence and no doubt."

-To have evidence and no doubt.
+To have "evidence and no doubt."
 That is what those that put themselves forward as our "wise men" seem to propose to us day after day from their sterile rooms high above the avenues.
-They have the "undoubtable evidence" from which we should derive, they hope, doubt about all that for which they have no evidence.
-First and foremost in their vision is that we should have doubt in the original myths that have made us and sustained us as individuals and as a people.
-In their world, they would have us cast off the old myths and embrace their "new and improved myths -- complete with evidence;" myths made of purposeless matter "hovering in the dark."
+They have the "indubitable evidence" from which we should derive, they insist, doubt about all that for which they have no evidence.
+First and foremost in their blinded vision is their iron requirement that we should doubt the original myths that have made us and sustained us as individuals and as a people across the centuries.
+In their pointless world, they would have us cast off the old myths and embrace their "new and improved myths -- complete with evidence;" myths made of purposeless matter "hovering in the dark."